Vermeille/Torchelie/README.md

 * `Patch16`, `Patch32`, `Patch70`, `Patch286` are Pix2Pix's PatchGAN's
   discriminators
 * `UNet` for image segmentation
+* `AutoGAN` generator from the paper _AutoGAN: Neural Architecture Search for Generative Adversarial Networks_
+* ResNet discriminator with spectral normalization
 * `PerceptualNet` is a VGG16 with correctly named layers for more convenient use with `WithSavedActivations`